expo/expo/docs/pages/build-reference/troubleshooting.md

 With EAS Build, it's necessary to upload the entire monorepo to the build worker, set it up, and run the build; but, on `expo build` you only had to be able to build the JavaScript bundle locally and upload that to the worker.

 EAS Build is more like a typical CI service in that we need the source code, rather than a compiled JavaScript bundle and manifest.
-EAS Build has first class support for Yarn workspaces, and [your success may vary when using other monorepo tools](/build-reference/limitations.md).
+EAS Build has first-class support for Yarn workspaces, and [your success may vary when using other monorepo tools](/build-reference/limitations.md).
 <!-- TODO: link to monorepos guide when ready -->

 </p>